cesarorosco/condensationPy/README.md

 # condensationPy - Condensation Tracking in Python

-Condensation algorithm in Python Version based on the original OpenCV code
+Condensation Tracking algorithm in Python - a version based on the original OpenCV code

 ### Background